-- 1) The positive component is a function of the increment of one animal.
-Since the herdsman receives all the proceeds from the sale of the additional animal, the positive utility is nearly +1. - 2) The negative component is a function of the additional overgrazing created by one more animal.
-Since, however, the effects of overgrazing are shared by all the herdsmen, the negative utility for any particular decision-making herdsman is only a fraction of -1.

-Adding together the component partial utilities, the rational herdsman concludes that the only sensible course for him to pursue is to add another animal to his herd.
-And another; and another. . . .
+one negative and one positive component.
+1) The positive component is a function of the increment of one animal.
+Since the herdsman receives all the proceeds from the sale of the additional animal, the positive utility is nearly +1.
+2) The negative component is a function of the additional overgrazing created by one more animal.
+Since, however, the effects of overgrazing are shared by all the herdsmen, the negative utility for any particular decision-making herdsman is only a fraction of - 1.
+Adding together the component partial utilities, the rational herdsman concludes that the only sensible course for thin to pursue is to add another animal to this herd.
+And another, and another, ...
 But this is the conclusion reached by each and every rational herdsman sharing a commons.
 Therein is the tragedy.
-Each man is locked into a system that compels him to increase his herd without limit--in a world that is limited.
+Each man is locked into a system that compels him to increase this herd without limit-in a world that is limited.
 Ruin is the destination toward which all men rush, each pursuing his own best interest in a society that believes in the freedom of the commons.
-Freedom in a commons brings ruin to all.
+Freedom in a commons brings crutical 28